freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 in future iterations of this feature.
 To the extent that any changes are required, we will reach out to coordinate them with you.

-Getting An Onion Name
+Getting an onion name
 ^^^^^^^^^^^^^^^^^^^^^

 Freedom of the Press Foundation maintains onion names for SecureDrop instances
 which:

-* are using v3 onion services
+* are using v3 *Onion Services*
 * are part of the SecureDrop Directory

 We will generally approve onion names that meaningfully correspond to your name